 In order to understand the nature of the risks better and to identify weaknesses in the management of risk, various stress and scenario tests are performed.
-This may involve specialist areas such as Group Risk and Compliance ("GR&C") and the Actuarial Function to assist in providing test scenarios and metrics.
+This may involve specialist areas such as the Actuarial Function who assists by providing test scenarios and metrics.
 These range from simple sensitivity analysis where the impact of a change in an individual assumption is assessed, through to more complicated stress tests involving a combination of various changes to consider scenarios that have more wide-ranging impacts.
+The scenarios tested can be focused on operational risks or can consider all types of risk arising from the chosen scenario.
 These include reverse stress tests, which consider circumstances that could result in failure of the Company's business model.
 Stress testing and scenario analysis are described further in section C - Risk profile.